craigsmithjr/azure-ad-homelab/README.md

 <img width="754" height="531" alt="image" src="https://github.com/user-attachments/assets/a8586c3f-9fc1-419a-9e20-a6d04dcae694" />

-## Step 8 Step 8: Testing Remote Desktop Access with a Domain User
+## Step 8: Testing Remote Desktop Access with a Domain User
 Added a domain user to the Remote Desktop Users group to allow RDP access to the server.
 In a production environment, users would log into a domain-joined workstation rather than the Domain Controller directly.
 Due to Azure free trial vCPU limitations, I used the DC to demonstrate domain user authentication and verified access using whoami.
 <img width="770" height="503" alt="image" src="https://github.com/user-attachments/assets/2506abeb-6c97-41b9-afbd-f13dac3abbe9" />